-Employers should brief the students on what constitutes confidential information, including and not limited to Personal Data as defined by the Personal Data Protection Act (PDPA).
+Employers should brief the students on what constitutes confidential information.
 Students should be made aware that such confidential information cannot be discussed or shared externally.
 If necessary, a non-disclosure agreement should be signed between students and employers.

 11. Safe Learning and Working Environment